tBoccinfuso/ExpressPlus/README.md

 # ExpressPlus
-This is a package that builds off the Node.js Express Template.
+This is a package that builds off the Node.js Express Template Generator CLI.

 ---